 Scanning tunnelling microscopes with light collection capability are still quite rare.
 To study electroluminescence from the tunnelling junction, an entirely new STM was designed and built, which was titled γ -STM.
 Almost every aspect of the experimental setup was designed using the computer-aided design (CAD) software Solid Edge by Siemens before the corresponding components were manufactured, purchased or assembled.
 This way, expensive and time-consuming mistakes were largely avoided.
 Additionally, this software features a module for simple finite element simulation, which was used to optimise the rigidity of the STM design.
-Most custom parts were then fabricated by the mechanical workshop of the Physikalisches Institut, and others by the mechanical workshop of the Institute of Nanotechnology, both at the KIT.
+Most custom parts were then fabricated by the mechanical workshop of the Institute of Nanotechnology, both at the KIT.
 Some custom electronics were provided by the electronic workshops of both aforementioned institutes, others were home-made.